 - inability to move one side of the face or body

 If a person has these symptoms, immediately call 911 or the local emergency number.

-People can also develop new or worsened dementia symptoms after a stroke or head injury.
+People can also develop new or worsened dementia symptoms after a head injury.

 Change in routine

 People with dementia often rely on their routine as a source of comfort.
 A daily routine helps a person know what to expect.
 This means that a sudden disruption in routine may cause dementia symptoms to get worse.
 This is especially true if a person experiences stress.